“Hasta La Raíz” (Down to the Roots) by Natalia Lafourcade, English translation and meaning

 Album: La Llave De Mi Corazon (The Key to My Heart), 2007

-Style: Bilingual version of a merengue/pop hit.
+Style: Bilingual version of an upbeat, romantic merengue/pop hit.

 About: The album won six Latin Grammy Awards in 2007, including “Album of the Year,” and this song won “Song of the Year.”
 The album also won “Best Traditional Tropical Latin Album”.
 Some of the English is in italics because it’s part of the original song and not a translation.
 I tried not to repeat English parts too much.